rc-kid/rckid/HARDWARE.md

 - `GPO2` is connected to the RADIO_INT and goes to RP2350, pull-up does not seem to be necessary
 - `GPO1` is not used

-> TODO do we need an LDO for 3v3 for the VA of the radio or can single source be used at all?
-The example module uses ferrite bead and capacitors instead?

 ### Headset Antenna

 The headset antenna is described in the antenna datasheet, page 19.
 Headset ground is connected to gnd via 270nH inductor as per the datasheet and to the FMI pin via a 100pF capacitor.
 To insulate the ground antenna, ferrite beads are installed on both left and right audio outputs, as well as the headphone detection line.

-> TODO the module has additional 6.8nH inductor from the gnd to the pin as well as a larger, 1nF capacitor.
-Why?

 ### Embedded antenna

 As per the antenna application note, page 31, the embedded antenna is connected directly to the LPI pin win 120nH inductor to the ground.
 The inductor is 0805 so that it's hand-solderable.
 The ESD protection and current limiting resistor are not necessary as there is no exposed connector to the embedded antenna.

-> TODO the module above also uses a 100pF capacitor between the pin and the antenna connector, why?

 ### External Crystal